iBaa/PlexConnect/update/OSX/readme.txt

-How to update PlexConnect.
-Follow these command first then move to step 2
+How to automatically update PlexConnect.

 Step 1 enter these commands into terminal: